 Physics lesson over.

-But I have one more trick to share with you when it comes to creating clean layers: the spoon.
+First, I have an important trick to share with you when it comes to creating clean layers:

 Homemade Matcha Espresso Fusion